-By serving as a speaker for any ICHP meeting, you give ICHP copyright permission to post your slides to our website.
+By serving as a speaker for any ICHP accredited presentation, you give ICHP copyright permission to post your slides to our website, if applicable.
 Please note that anyone conducting an internet search on your presentation topic may be able to see your slides if they come up on the search as this portion of the ICHP website is not restricted to members only.